Router and Routes — Agentuity Documentation

 • Router Context (Hono): Used in src/api/index.ts for HTTP handling (has HTTP + agent services)

-Both contexts provide access to Agentuity services, but through different access patterns.
+Both contexts expose the same built-in services, but through different access patterns.

 Router Context Interface: